LucasVChaves/VanillaEvolved/README.md

 ## Info:

 It's currently only available for Minecraft version 1.17.1.

-Keep track of the ideas list to know what features are already in the game.
+I'm working on updating to 1.18 as soon it launches.

-## Idea list:
+## Features:
-[Check this file](./IdeaList.md) for the list of added and future features (a to-do list).
+[Check this file](./Features.md) to see what the mod implements.

 ## Bugs and Issues